MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/README.md

 **Other**
 - JAT does not enable the game's built-in multilingual support, reducing user confusion and potential bugs.
 - JAT does not use any in-game resources, avoiding some potential bugs.
 - JAT automatically integrates with [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator), so you don't need to worry about the text being translated repeatedly by XUAT and no need to add special mark to the text in advance.
+(Please do not modify the default `RedirectedResourceDetectionStrategy`  setting of XUAT, That setting must be set to `AppendMongolianVowelSeparatorAndRemoveAll`.)

 **Drawbacks:**
 - JAT loads all translation text into memory, which does lead to higher memory usage.